MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Invoke Stage View from an Adaptive Card

-When the user enters an URL, the bot is invoked and returns an [Adaptive Card](../task-modules-and-cards/cards/cards-actions.md) with the option to open the URL in a stage.
+When the user enters an URL on the Teams Desktop Client, the bot is invoked and returns an [Adaptive Card](../task-modules-and-cards/cards/cards-actions.md) with the option to open the URL in a stage.
 After a stage is launched, and the `tabInfo` is passed in, you can add the ability to pin the stage as a tab.

 The following images display a stage opened from an Adaptive Card: